rakshit-23/OpenFASOC/README.md

 The generator starts from a Verilog template of the temperature sensor circuit, located in temp-sense-gen/src/.
 The .v template files have lines marked with @@, which are replaced according to the specifications.

 To replace these lines with the correct circuit elements, temp-sense-gen takes cells from the selected technology.
 The number of inverters in the ring oscillator and of HEADER cells in parallel are optimized using a nearest-neighbor approach with experimental data from models/modelfile.csv.

+To run the verilog generation, run the following command:

+`make sky130hd_temp_verilog`